keyproco/Mediawiki-Playbook/README.md

 # Mediawiki-Playbook
- Deploy on Ubuntu 18.04 with ease.
+ Deploy mediawiki on Ubuntu server 18.04  with ease.
-TODO: Write a project description

 ## Installation

-Ensure that you have Python and ansible installed
+ - Ensure that you have Python and ansible installed,
+ - client servers need to have python installed.

-For users that don't know what the heck is a playbook, I invite you to check about ansible and learn about this awesome tool for automation :)
+> For users that don't know what the heck is a playbook, I invite you to check about ansible and learn about this awesome tool for automation :)

 ## Usage